 Environmental Liabilities.
-We have accrued environmental liabilities, as of December 31, 2007, of approximately \$184.5 million, substantially all of which we assumed as part of the acquisition of the CSD assets in September 2002 and Teris LLC in August 2006.
-We anticipate such liabilities will be payable over many years and that cash flows generated from operations will be sufficient to fund the payment of such liabilities when required.
+We have accrued environmental liabilities, as of December 31, 2007, of approximately \$184.5 million, substantially all of which we assumed as part of our acquisitions of substantially all of the CSD assets in September 2002 and of Teris LLC in August 2006.
+In March 2008, we accrued an estimated \$2.6 million, subject to potential adjustment, of additional environmental liabilities as part of our acquisition of two solvent recycling facilities from Safety-Kleen Systems, Inc. We anticipate our environmental liabilities will be payable over many years and that cash flows generated from operations will be sufficient to fund the payment of such liabilities when required.
 However, events not now anticipated (such as future changes in environmental laws and regulations) could require that such payments be made earlier or in greater amounts than currently anticipated.